tomcl/hlp22docs/README.md

 *as for symbol above, list initial names of functions in initial line order and who is responsible*

 #### Buswire changes

+### Other Module Changes

+* any change smade to other modules *

+Sheet.interfacefun - tomcl